BridgingAISocietySummerSchools/BridgingAISocietySummerSchools.github.io/_pages/about.md

 ## Teaching Philosophy

-We believe that AI and machine learning education should not remain the domain of specialists alone.
-Our approach is:
+Our team believes that AI and machine learning education should not remain the domain of specialists alone.
+Our mission is to deliver an approach that is:

 - **Accessible** — tailored to students and professionals from diverse disciplines
 - **Hands-on** — focused on interactive coding and practical data analysis